Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Compare the effects of a per unit tax on a perfectly competitive market with those on a monopolistic

-Market Power, Monopolies, and Antitrust Policy
+Market Power and Antitrust Policies

-Minimum Wage Effects in the Labor Market
+Minimum Wage Policy and Labor Market Equilibrium

 Production Function and Cost Analysis in a Competitive Market